Ecuador

 Ecuador lies on the equator, so temperatures are fairly constant year-round.
 With highs in the mid-70s and lows in the 40s, Ecuador can be enjoyed any time of year.

 Most first-time visitors to Ecuador are planning to visit the Galapagos, so the time of their travel is determined by the timing of their Galapagos itinerary.
 Galapagos is great throughout the year, although September is less desirable.
+You can find more information on when to visit the Galapagos here.

 What language is spoken in Ecuador?